 - Would you like to make your frontend more dynamic without having to touch jQuery?

-Frontend frameworks can help you with those, but you don’t need to build a SPA to get them.
+Well, the above sections was about whether you should go the SPA way.
+Frontend frameworks can help you with those aspects, but you don’t need to build a SPA for that.

 Good news if you did not like the SPA downsides: going full-SPA is not necessary!
 You can get the benefits of using a frontend framework without the complexity and costs of a SPA.